 - InfoBip: STOP au 36173

-The following details apply to mGage users only.
+The following details apply to Campaign Manager users only.

-French mobile operators do not notify the SMS Campaign Manager of STOP requests in the same way as other operators.
+French mobile operators do not notify the SMS campaign manager of STOP requests in the same way as other operators.
 As a result, the STOP requests do not appear in the SMS Campaign Manager Messages area.
-Instead, the STOP request is forwarded to your mGage, where the mobile number is added to a local suppression table.
+Instead, the STOP request is forwarded to your aggregator, where the mobile number is added to a local suppression table.
 If you try to send new SMS messages to the same mobile number with the same sender ID, the message will be cross-checked and suppressed.

-How sent message move from your campaign to an end-user in France
+How sent messages move from your campaign to an end user

-- When you create and send an SMS campaign and program, Acoustic Campaign uses API to deliver outgoing SMS messages to the SMS Campaign Manager and to mGage USA.
-You must use text STOP 36184 at the end of each outbound message.
+- When you create and send an SMS campaign and program, Campaign uses API to deliver outgoing SMS messages to the SMS Campaign Manager and to mGage USA.
+You need to use text STOP 36184 at the end of each outbound message.

-- For each outgoing SMS message, mGage checks the designated mobile number to determine if the end user's mobile number is associated with France. mGage does not have direct connections to mobile carriers in France, so it sends outgoing messages to its local French partner. mGage uses its local routing logic to forward the messages to the French partner.
+- For each outgoing SMS message, the designated mobile number is checked to determine if the end user's mobile number is associated with France.
+There are no direct connections to mobile carriers in France, so outgoing messages are sent to its local French partner.

 - The local French aggregator forwards the SMS messages to the carriers’ SMS gateway for delivery.

-- The French mobile carrier then delivers the outgoing SMS to the end-user and generates a Delivery Receipt (DR) and forwards the DR to the local aggregator.
+- The French mobile carrier then delivers the outgoing SMS to the end user, generates a delivery receipt and forwards it to the local aggregator.

-- The local aggregator then forwards the DR to mGage and the Delivery Receipt acknowledgment (in the form of a Universal Behavior) is added to the Acoustic Campaign database.
-The SMS Campaign Manager Messages report shows that the Delivery Receipt is received after the message is delivered to the end-user.
+- The local aggregator then forwards the delivery receipt and adds its acknowledgment (in the form of a universal behavior) to the Campaign database.
+The SMS Campaign Manager messages report shows that the delivery receipt is received after the message is delivered to the end user.

 M6 Boutique: Nous avons recu votre demande.
 Vous ne devriez plus recevoir de message de notre part.
 SMS non surtaxé.

-The local aggregator forwards the mobile number to the mGage opt-out list to prevent any future SMS messages from being sent to this mobile number. mGage adds the mobile number and the last sender ID used to send to that number to its Suppression list.
+The local aggregator forwards the mobile number to the opt-out list to prevent any future SMS messages from being sent to this mobile number.
+The mobile number and the last sender ID used to send to that number are added to the suppression list.

-Updating the SMS Consent Status within the Campaign database
+Update the SMS consent status within the Campaign database

-- Local vendor posts the STOP response to mGage, which adds the end-user/sender ID combo to an existing suppression table and prevents future messages from reaching the end-user on the same sender ID.
+- Local vendor posts the STOP response, which adds the end user/sender ID combo to an existing suppression table and prevents future messages from reaching the end-user on the same sender ID.

-- Acoustic Content provider attempts another send to the end-user on the same sender ID and finds that the message fails to deliver.
-At the same time, an error response from mGage (061 Destination Blocked) is returned as a result of the suppression table insert.
+- Acoustic Content provider attempts another send to the end user on the same sender ID and finds that the message fails to deliver.
+At the same time, an error response (061 Destination Blocked) is returned as a result of the suppression table insert.

-- This error response triggers the new consent behavior to automatically update the SMS Consent Status to Opted-out within Acoustic Campaign.
+- This error response triggers the new consent behavior to automatically update the SMS consent status to opted out within Campaign.

-For the time being, clients who wish to update their systems to reflect contacts who have opted out of the text to join program (and are now on the mGage controlled Suppression List) can request from Acoustic the opt-out list mentioned above.
-You can also use the report to update Acoustic Campaign SMS Consent Status so you do not send any new SMS messages to these users in the future.
+For the time being, clients who wish to update their systems to reflect contacts who have opted out of the text to join program (and are now on the suppression list) can request the opt-out list mentioned above.
+You can also use the report to update the SMS consent status so you do not send any new SMS messages to these users in the future.

-When using a shared short code, French mobile operators will notify Infobip of opt-out requests; however, Infobip will not pass these to Acoustic Campaign.
+When using a shared short code, French mobile operators will notify Infobip of opt-out requests.
+However, Infobip will not pass these to Campaign.
 Instead, Infobip will add this mobile number to its local suppression table.
-So if you try to send a new SMS message to the same mobile number with the same Sender ID, your new outbound message will be cross-checked and suppressed.
+If you try to send a new SMS message to the same mobile number with the same Sender ID, your new outbound message will be cross-checked and suppressed.

-Infobip's online reporting portal shows whenever the end-user sends an opt-out request on the shared short code.
+Infobip's online reporting portal shows whenever the end user sends an opt-out request on the shared short code.
 You do not have to send a second SMS for the SMS consent to be automatically updated.
-You can use the opt-out data from the reporting portal and manually opt-out the end-users from your Acoustic Campaign database.
+You can use the opt-out data from the reporting portal and manually opt out the end users from your Campaign database.